-Since many plant problems can be traced to poor soil, compacted soil, depleted soil, or even the wrong type of soil, it is well worth the gardener's time to learn a few facts on soil science.
-Autumn is an ideal time to take a soil test, start a compost pile, apply mulch to newly planted trees and shrubs, and add compost to the soil of garden beds.
+Since many plant problems can be traced to poor soil, compacted soil, depleted soil, or even the wrong type of soil, it is well worth the gardener's time to learn a few facts about soil science.
+Fall is an ideal time to take a soil test, start a compost pile, apply mulch to newly planted trees and shrubs, and add compost to the soil of garden beds.

 Soil is made up of decomposed rock (mineral component), decomposed plants and animals (organic component), microorganisms (bacteria and fungi), air, and water.
 Soil particles come in all sizes, ranging from the largest (gravel) to the finest (clay), which cannot be seen even with an ordinary microscope.
 Soil particles have sides or edges that play an important role in creating soil structure.
 When tiny particles of soil are all jumbled together, they don't fit perfectly like a jigsaw puzzle.
 There are spaces between them where oxygen, water, and roots move.
 The more sides a particle has, the more space is created between particles.
 Healthy soil has many spaces.
 It has good structure.

 What happens when heavy machinery runs back and forth across soil?
 Or when tools or feet tread on soil day after day?
 What happens when gardeners tamp down a moist planting area with heavy boots?
 The soil becomes compacted.
-The spaces collapse, squeezing out air and water, creating a solid bricklike mass where oxygen exchange cannot occur, water can't trickle through, and roots can't penetrate.
+The spaces collapse, squeezing out air and water, creating a solid brick-like mass where oxygen exchange cannot occur, water can't trickle through, and roots can't penetrate.
 Plants won't thrive in this situation.
 Construction, development, and home building all take their toll on the quality of urban soil.